 A spin-off of the Guitar Hero series by Activision, developed by FreeStyleGames, DJ Hero is a large variation on the usual instrument-peripheral-rhythm-game-genre, in which instead of a representation of a conventionally popular instrument like a guitar, bass, or drums, you use a turntable peripheral.
 The difference comes from that while you do press buttons alongside on-screen prompts to interpret a song (albeit with two fewer buttons), some notes require you to hold down the button and "scratch" the turntable.
-In addition, you also have to adjust your "cross-fader" bar to match the note highways on screen.
+In addition, you also have to adjust your crossfader bar to match the note highways on screen.

 The soundtrack of the series consists of remixes/mashups of various songs produced both in-house by the developers, or by the several artists brought into the project, including and not limited to Grandmaster Flash, the late DJ AM, deadmau5, Tiësto, and RZA of Wu-Tang Clan fame.

 The original game was released on October 27, 2009 for Play Station 2, Play Station 3, Xbox 360, and Wii.
-DJ Hero 2 has been released on October 19, 2010, for the same consoles minus the PS2.
+DJ Hero 2 was released less than a year later, on October 19, 2010, for the same consoles minus the PS2.

 Bears slight conceptual similarity to the beatmania series.

 This game provides examples of:

 - And Your Reward Is Clothes: Along with other DJs, turntables and skins for the turntables (only in the first game).
 Less cosmetically, you also unlock new setlists and a few encore songs.

 - The crossfader does not literally have to be in the center to count as being "centered."
 Anything not pushed directly to the left or right is considered centered.
 When you're constantly having to switch crossfades on some of harder songs, this is a blessing.